 Our third function of the office revolves around people joining a new company, young people starting their first job and how the office experience is pivotal in identifying, nurturing and harnessing that new talent.
 Employees need induction and the physical workspace is an opportunity whereby they meet and form relationships with new colleagues from a myriad of teams, better understand systems and processes and what we find most important, where they learn and grow as individuals.

-This is central of our theme of the office as a hub, a location of choice rather than a habit that attracts staff when they need a space to perform optimally and which provides the spaces and tools for them to do so.
+This is central to our theme of the office as a hub, a location of choice rather than a habit that attracts staff when they need a space to perform optimally and which provides the spaces and tools for them to do so.
 It’s also important to point out that a workplace embodies the culture and values of an organisation and that without experiencing that, it will be difficult to truly prosper while it also presents another interesting topic around how organisations can create and maintain a culture in a new, blended covid work-scape.

 What does this all mean for the office in the long term?